exFitGuy555/SmartBet-Full-Stack-App/README.md

 # SmartBet

-SmartBet is a Smart algorithm that help BasketBall Bettors around the world to increase there chances of winning the prize in each bet, by allow its users to bet a  Smart, Stats based Bet.
+SmartBet is a Smart algorithm that helps Basketball Bettors around the world increase their chances of winning the prize in each bet, by allowing its users to bet a smart stats based Bet.

 # Project Architecture: